 This happened to me with audio-books.
 I recorded The Happiness Project myself, and although I try not to read reviews, somehow I glimpsed a comment where a reader said that my reading was "flat."

 So when it came time to record my next book, Happier at Home, I thought, "I'd better let a real actor do the reading.
 It's fun for me to record my books, but a proper actor will give readers a better experience."

 But no!
 So many people wrote to tell me that they wished that I'd read Happier at Home myself, and many wrote explicitly to ask me if I'd recorded Better Than Before.
 (I did.
 Read about it here.)
+Because I heard from so many people on this issue, I eventually asked my publisher if I could re-record Happier at Home myself, and so I did.
 One person's comment had influenced me far too much.

 Again, I realize that this is a wonderful problem to have.
 I've written seven books, and I sure know what it's like not to get any attention for a book, at all.

 And I'm not sure that I'll be able to resist taking a look at this review.
 It is the New York Times, after all!
 But so far, I haven't.

 Spoiler alert—in an upcoming episode of our podcast, Happier with Gretchen Rubin, Elizabeth talks about a related problem, when she accidentally asked for criticism when she should've asked for praise.

 P.S.
 I do read every comment that's made to this blog, so obviously, please don't say anything in a comment that means that I'll inadvertently imbibe the review.